 - Senate (2014-)

 - Court (2014-)

-- Representations of Work in Early Modern Drama
+- BA: The High Drama of Work in Early Modern Writing

 Literature in the Public Service: Sublime Bureaucracy (Basingstoke: Palgrave Macmillan, 2013).
 Shortlisted for Best Book of 2012 and 2013, European Society for the Study of English.

 The Rhetoric of the Conscience in Donne, Herbert, and Vaughan (Oxford: Oxford University Press, 2008).
 Reviewed as: ‘intelligent and entertaining’, ‘witty’, ‘keen sense for when the pursuit of piety veers into sardonic comedy’ (Review of English Studies 60.247); ‘extremely interesting, if stomach-churning’, ‘excellent close readings’, ‘subtle, interesting… valuable and welcome’ (MLR 104.3); ‘rich and stimulating, dense but readable’, ‘innovative, sustained, and illuminating rhetorical analyses [of] a vital subject in our intellectual history’ Rhetorica (28); ‘brilliant insights through unusual juxtaposition and deft assimilation’ (Seventeenth Century Journal 25.1); ‘expands our knowledge of theological and tropological connections in early modern devotional texts’, ‘surprising and valuable’ (Year’s Work in English Studies 89); ‘insightful... sharp… probing’ (George Herbert Journal 32.1); ‘engaging intellectual descant… lively energy… wit… conceptual daring’ (Modern Philology 110.2); ‘densely written… impressively compact… playfulness… adventurous wit’ (Notes and Queries 61.3)